 By this point, it should be clear that God is sovereign in everything!
 In this installment, John Ritenbaugh shows God's sovereignty in whom He calls to salvation.

 In the third part of this series, John Ritenbaugh uses the Beast power of Revelation 13 to compare with God's sovereignty.
 Who will we yield to in the coming years?

 John Ritenbaugh warns that those who emphasize one trait of God at the expense of the others (or one doctrine at the expense of the others) run the risk of distorting the truth, creating a grotesque caricature.
-Almighty God, having both a good and severe nature, much like a loving parent, will move Heaven and earth, including using a rod of correction, to see that His offspring conform to His will and purpose.
-We need to adopt the humble, unassuming characteristic of a little child to make sure we yield to His awesome sovereignty.
+Almighty God, having both a good and severe n. . .

 John Ritenbaugh warns that those who have made a covenant with God can be seduced or corrupted unless they make a concerted effort to know God.
 Knowing God means to realize that God has the right and the power to do with any one of us as He pleases.
-John the Baptist, when he saw his influence waning, graciously and humbly acquiesced to God's desire, realizing who was in control.
-Like David and Christ in Psalm 22:6, metaphorically comparing themselves to worms, we must humbly acknowledge our insignificance as well as our gratitude for our calling.
+John t. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.